daoxve/daoxve/README.md

 ### Hello World! 💜

 <!-- ![byDavidCoker](https://user-images.githubusercontent.com/87503695/132118699-2596010d-2f72-4baf-82b3-dd3c2fd8c1a3.gif) -->

 I'm a Software Dev looking to solve real world problems.
 I have a passion for learning, and creating fun stuff as I do.
-If you found value in something I have created, you could give me a shout out @cokerdavid, give some 💜 on mail or [buy me a coffee][1].
+If you found value in something I have created, you could give me a shout out [@cokerdavid][2], give some 💜 on mail or [buy me a coffee][1].
 Feel free to clone/fork projects, raise issues and submit PRs if you think something could be better.

 <p align='center'>
 <a href="https://twitter.com/thecokerdavid"><img height="30" src="https://github.com/thecokerdavid/thecokerdavid/raw/main/svg/twitter.svg?raw=true"></a>&nbsp;&nbsp;